GoogleCloudPlatform/professional-services/examples/vertex_mlops_enterprise/doc/03-MLOPS.md

 - **Build Containers**: This action will create the different docker containers that will be used during the Vertex AI pipeline compilation and execution.
 - **Build Vertex AI pipeline**: This action will run the unit tests and if they are executed sucesfull it will compile the Vertex pipeline.
 - **Run Vertex AI pipeline**: This action will execute the Vertex pipeline.
+- **Deploy model**: This action will deploy the model to a Vertex AI endpoint.

 ## Troubleshooting